 SUPPLIES NEEDED TO MAKE POPSICLE STICK BRACELETS:

-While those are drying, grab some regular sized craft sticks and a hot glue gun so we can get building a little box to keep the bracelets in!
+While those are drying, grab some regular sized craft sticks and a hot glue gun so we can build a little box to keep the bracelets in!

 SUPPLIES NEEDED TO MAKE POSICLE STICK BOX: